JorgePe/recordplayer/README.md

 ### short run

-I already bought a Ortofon MM cartrdige with a spherical needle.
+I already bought a [Ortofon OM PRO S](https://ortofon.com/products/om-pro-s) cartrdige with a spherical needle.
 But I didn't tested it yet.

 MIDI integration is also planned for the next release so I can control the turntable with a portable USB DJ controller and/or a DAW.